-Convenience is important so we offer CT exams at each of our three locations and can often accommodate same-day exams and flexible scheduled appointments.
+Convenience is important so we offer CT exams at each of our four locations: Huntsville, Madison, Athens and Decatur, AL. We can often accommodate same-day exams and flexible scheduled appointments.
 Regardless of location, the cost of a CT exam is substantially lower than the cost of the same exam performed at a local hospital.
 We believe that offering value, without compromise, is the right thing to do.

 A Better CT Experience.

 What is a CT?

 A computed tomography (CT) scan, also known as a Computed Axial Tomography scan, is a fast, painless and noninvasive exam that uses special X-ray equipment to produce images of bones, organs, vessels and soft tissue.